Apr

 PANELISTS:

-Sandra Alcobia will represent Companhia das Lezírias, a state-run agriculture and forestry company located in the Lezíria do Tejo subregion of Portugal.
-Located on an ecological sanctuary and farming area near Lisbon, the company produces cork in addition to rice, wine, and livestock.
+SANDRA ALCOBIA will represent Companhia das Lezírias, one of the largest areas of continuous cork oak forest in Portugal established in 1836.
+The state-run agriculture and forestry company is of the largest agricultural and forestry holdings in Portugal, just 20 minutes from Lisbon.
+Located on an ecological sanctuary and farming, the company produces cork in addition to rice, wine, and livestock

-Daniel Michalik is a designer and design educator based in Brooklyn, New York.
+DANIEL MICHALIK is a designer and educator exploring new applications for cork and its implications for healthier design, agriculture, and processing practices, built upon years of collaboration with Portuguese cork growers and manufacturers.
+Based in Brooklyn, New York.
 He is an associate professor of product and industrial design and associate dean of the School of Constructed Environments at Parsons School of Design and principal of Daniel Michalik Product / Design.
 Across his studio, research, and academic work, Michalik has explored new applications for cork and the material’s implications for healthier design, agriculture, and processing practices, built upon years of collaboration with Portuguese cork growers and manufacturers.
 Michalik has collaborated with clients such as Google, L’Oreal, Nike, and Reddymade Architecture, and his work with cork has been exhibited internationally.

-Oliver Wilton is an architect, environmental design consultant, and associate professor of environmental design and director of design technology at Bartlett School of Architecture, UCL.
+OLIVER WILTON is an architect and environmental design consultant, who collaborated with Matthew Barnett Howland and Dido Milne, to design the Cork House in 2019, a first-of-its-kind dwelling made almost entirely from solid load-bearing cork.
+An associate professor of environmental design and director of design technology at Bartlett School of Architecture, UCL.
 His collaborative research and teaching on architecture and environmental design include work on inhabitation, material technology, environmental and energy performance, and developing new forms of construction in materials from cork to stone.
-In collaboration with Matthew Barnett Howland and Dido Milne, Wilton designed Cork House in 2019, a first of its kind dwelling made almost entirely from solid load-bearing cork.

 MODERATORS:

-Jonsara Ruth is co-founder and design director of Healthy Materials Lab (HML) at Parsons School of Design, working with a dedicated research team to understand how human and planetary health is affected by materials that surround us and advocate for a healthier future.
-She is an associate professor and founding director of the MFA Interior Design program at Parsons.
-Ruth founded Salty Labs, a design collective, to experiment and implement designs that embody circularity with healthy, regenerative materials and strategies.
+JONSARA RUTH is co-founder and co-executive director of the Healthy Materials Lab (HML), working with a dedicated research team to rapidly advance healthier living spaces by understanding how human and planetary health are affected by the materials that surround us.
+She is also an associate professor of interior design at Parsons and founder of Salty Labs design collective experimenting with circular, healthy, regenerative materials and strategies.